Gladys Kalema-Zikusoka: Professional accomplishments

-In 1996, when Kalema-Zikusoka was 25, she was appointed the veterinary officer for the Ugandan Wildlife Service, which later merged with Uganda's national parks to become the Uganda Wildlife Authority.
-She was the first person to hold that position.
+In 1996, when Dr.Kalema-Zikusoka was 25, she was appointed the veterinary officer for the Ugandan Wildlife Service, which later merged with Uganda's national parks to become the Uganda Wildlife AuthorityShe was the first person to hold that position.
 At the time, Bwindi gorillas numbered about 300.
 By 2018, the count had grown to approximately 460, moving the mountain gorilla from critically endangered status to endangered.
 She pioneered the first wildlife translocation to restock Uganda's national parks following years of poaching during Uganda's civil wars.

 As part of her veterinary research, she identified parasite transmission from humans to mountain gorillas as a significant risk factor for gorillas.

-Following her demonstration of pathways for human diseases to harm or kill gorillas, Gladys Kalema-Zikusoka, Lawrence Zikusoka, and Stephen Rubanga founded Conservation Through Public Health in 2003 to improve both human and ecological health in Africa.
+Following her demonstration of pathways for human diseases to harm or kill gorillas, Dr.Gladys Kalema-Zikusoka, Lawrence Zikusoka, and Stephen Rubanga founded Conservation Through Public Health in 2003 to improve both human and ecological health in Africa.
 CTPH is a non-profit organisation based in Uganda and the USA that conducts programs that protect gorillas and other wildlife from human and livestock disease risk; that increase the local use of family planning; and that improve communication technologies to boost local development and to educate people about the environment.
 Kalema-Zikusoka is the CEO of the organisation.

 In 2015, CTPH established a program called Gorilla Conservation Coffee.
 Under this arrangement, the non-profit improves the livelihood of the surrounding community by assisting in getting international market prices for the community's Arabica coffee crop.
 With increased incomes, the community's illnesses and disease burden is reduced.
 Hence less disease is transferred to the resident gorillas.
 Also, a small fee is charged and retained by the farmers, whenever tourists traverse their gardens, when on gorilla treks through the community.